geo-data/node-mapserv/README.md

 ## Installation

+### Using NPM

+The latest stable release of Node Mapcache is available via the Node Package Manager:

 * Ensure [Node.js](http://nodejs.org) and [Mapserver](http://www.mapserver.org)
   are available on your system.
 Mapserver will need to have been built from source with the source directory still available.